m-grohs/WebPlayer-UI-Remover/readme.md

 This Extension removes the WebPlayer UI for specific Streaming Services to ensure an undisturbed viewer experience.

+Occasionally Streaming Sites Re-Obfuscate their Code which can lead to breaking this Extension on them.
+Fixes for that will roll out the moment i can get to them.

+As of September 2025
+Extension Status: Working

 ### Currently Supporting:

 -   Amazon